-Thus, the NPs 'something', 'everything', and 'nothing' appear to provide singular exceptions to our claim that an AVP expresses its NP relation when and only when it has an NP complement, and that it expresses its TC relation when and only when it has a TC complement.24 I am not at all sure why 'something', 'everything', and 'nothing' behave in this exceptional way.
+'everything', and 'nothing' behave in this exceptional way.
 But there is a bit of data that is both suggestive and comforting.
 Earlier, I noted that certain verbs of propositional attitude do not take NP complements.
 Among them are 'say', 'wish', and 'hope'.
-I cited the following as evidence that these verbs do not take NP complements:25
+I cited the following as evidence that these verbs do not take NP complements:47

-(4a) Russell said/hoped/wished every girl/Cara/some fish/ snakes/her/gold.
+4a.
+Russell said/hoped/wished every girl/Cara/some fish/snakes/her/gold.

-Curiously, these verbs can take 'something', 'everything', and 'nothing' as complements: 26
+Curiously, these verbs can take 'something', 'everything' and 'nothing' as complements:48

-(4a') Russell said/hoped/wished something/nothing/everything.
+4a'.
+Russell said/hoped/wished something/nothing/everything.

-This is comforting, because we are forced to claim that 'something', 'everything', and 'nothing' behave unlike other NPs when they are complements of AVPs, in that the TC readings of AVPs are available in such cases.
-However, (4a) and (4a') show that 'something', 'everything', and 'nothing' exhibit other behavior that is unlike that exhibited by other NPs.
-That 'something', 'everything', and 'nothing' behave unlike other NPs in sentences like (4a') makes our claim that they behave exceptionally in sentences like (27) more plausible and less ad hoc.27
+This is comforting, because we are forced to claim that 'something', 'everything' and 'nothing' behave unlike other NPs when they are complements of AVPs in that the TC readings of AVPs are available in such cases.
+However, 4a and 4a' show that 'something', 'everything' and 'nothing' exhibit other behavior that is unlike that exhibited by other NPs.
+That 'something', 'everything' and 'nothing' behave unlike other NPs in sentences like 4 makes our claim that they behave exceptionally in sentences like 27 more plausible and less ad hoc.49

-Further, the data comprising (4a) and (4a') are suggestive.
-Given that here 'something', 'everything', and 'nothing' behave syntactically in a most un-NP-like fashion, perhaps it is not surprising that they don't, as "normal" NPs do, require the AVPs whose complements they are to express NP relations.
+Further, the data comprising 4a and 4a' are suggestive.
+Given that here 'something', 'everything' and 'nothing' behave syntactically in a most un-NP-like fashion, perhaps it is not surprising that they don't, as "normal" NPs do, require the AVPs whose complements they are to express NP relations.
 After all, if NPs require AVPs to express NP relations, then it is reasonable to suppose that NPs that behave syntactically in un-NP-like ways would not require this.
-This is especially so, if, as we claim, it is the syntactic category of the complement of an AVP that determines which relation it expresses.
+This is